ingadhoc/sale/sale_timesheet_ux/README.rst

 Timesheet UX
 =============

-when we have a product in sale order that is type service and has been configured as "Create a task in a new project"/"Create a new project but no task", instead of create a new empty project will create the project as copy of one template product we set via product  in the new field "Create from project"
+#.
+When we have a product in sale order that is type service and has been
+   configured as `Create a task in a new project` or `Create a new project but no task`, instead of create a new empty project will create the project as copy of one template product we set via product  in the new field "Create from project"

 Installation
 ============